Reducing Bubbles in Resin

 Here are some areas to consider for reduced issues with bubbles:

+Our colder climate weather (in Canada) poses challenges for keeping rooms ambient for resin projects.
+Thanks to a recommendation from a 10 plus year resin artist, I bought a heating unit that works great in my application.
+The unit recommended is ideal for not blowing air into the space, and it self regulates the temperature.
 I have in-floor heat that keeps my basement space warm in the winter, however in the summer & warmer days, my basement studio has the in-floor heat off, so I require a space heater to keep it warm during the entire process, through to cure.
-I'll share the type of heater I use at the end, since it's great for not blowing air into the space as well, and it self regulates the temperature.
+I added the type of heater recommended to me at the bottom of the blog.

 4. We discuss mixing thoroughly, but gently in our instructions.
 Mix for 4 mintues, or until all the striations are gone, occasionally scraping along the sides and across the bottom.
 Many people find using non-wood stirring tools creates less bubbles, since wood is porous.
 Using a plastic or silicone or steel stirring tool is often suggested for less bubbles.
 When making larger batches, it is harder not to introduce bubbles.